 - Smoking - be a quitter

 As everyone is well aware, cigarettes take a toll on almost your entire body.
-In particular, smoking contributes heavily to the excess storage of visceral fat.
-Consider cutting down the number of cigs per week and your waistline (and bank account!) will thank you.
-You may gain weight as you stop smoking.
-That weight gain does not usually last too long.
-In any case, the benefits of stopping smoking far outweigh the disadvantages of any weight gain!
+Consider cutting down the number of cigs per week - quitting reduces your cardiac risk, which is also raised by excess visceral fat.
+Remember, you may gain weight as you stop smoking, but that weight gain does not usually last too long.
+In any case, the benefits of stopping smoking far outweigh the disadvantages of any temporary weight gain!

 - Thirst aid training

-Regular hydration makes sure your organs are working as they should.
-For this reason, visceral fat reduction is only going to happen if you’re drinking enough water.
-NHS Choices recommends aiming for 6-8 glasses of water per day.
-But if you’re exercising or it’s particularly hot weather, you should up your water intake to replace lost fluids through sweat!
+We need water to properly burn off or metabolise fat.
+This process is called lipolysis.
+Some studies have shown that increased water leads to increased lipolysis and a loss of fat.
+So it makes sense to make sure you’re drinking enough water.
+The Eatwell Guide recommends aiming for 6-8 glasses of water per day.
+But if you’re exercising or it’s particularly hot weather, you should up your water intake to replace lost fluids through sweat.

 - Move it